 The museum has only three rooms but a lot of local interest is crammed into this small space!

-The old Coroner's Room, converted from an old cottage by the Rev. Cooper in 1891, has displays about fishing and shipping in Bay including details of some of the many shipwrecks and rescues that have occurred here.
+The old Coroner's Room has displays about fishing & shipping in Bay including details of some of the many shipwrecks and rescues that have occurred here.
 Artefacts include items from the last lifeboat to be stationed in Bay and several models of some of the sailing ships associated with the village.

 Smuggling was once a flourishing activity in Bay.
 Read about who was involved (it may surprise you!) what was smuggled (that may be a surprise as well!) and see what contraband you can discover hidden about the old fisherwife!